 Pay It and Plan It from American Express are two features that offer eligible American Express cardholders alternative payment options.

 Pay It allows you to pay for small purchases throughout the month, while Plan It lets you pay off large purchases over time for a fixed monthly fee but no interest charges.
 It can be used for single purchases over $100 or a combination of purchases that add up to $100 or more, and you can have up to 10 different payment plans active at any given time.
+Pay It can now be used for airline tickets purchased through American Express Travel, too.

 An upfront fee is charged to use the Plan It feature to pay off large purchases, but the fees are charged in lieu of regular interest charges you would normally take on with a credit card bill.